circleci/circleci-docs/archived/_cci2/usage-statistics.md

 ## Accessing usage data
 {: #accessing-usage-data }
-If you would like programatic access to this data in order to better understand your users you may run this command from the Services VM.
+If you would like programmatic access to this data in order to better understand your users you may run this command from the Services VM.

 `docker exec usage-stats /src/builds/extract`